JMmuthu/First-Repositry/README.md

 # First-Repositry
-This is my first Repositry.
+This is my first Repositry.Here, I can share my code.